Things to do in Barcelona: Restaurants, Hotels and Sights

 SAGRADA FAMILIA TICKETS & TOUR

 After an hour of wandering around with your jaw on the floor, it’s time for a well-deserved lunch!
-Head over to the Gràcia neighborhood (you can walk, or grab the metro or a taxi).
+Head over to the Gràcia neighborhood; you can walk, or grab the metro or a taxi.
 This area is bursting with amazing lunch spots.
 Top picks?
 Bloome by Sasha, EatMyTrip, Tropico, La Papa, El Nacional, Lady Babka, and if you’re feeling fancy, Botafumeiro.
 The walls there are covered with photos of celebrities slurping oysters like pros.
 Need a coffee fix?
 Syra Coffee and Mollo Coffee have got you covered.
-And don’t skip a visit to Amettler Origen supermarket—this is where you’ll find the tastiest cheeses and fresh seafood.
+And don’t skip a visit to Amettler Origen supermarket; this is where you’ll find the tastiest cheeses, fresh seafood, and a fantastic selection of fresh produce.

 With your belly full, it’s time to wander through the wide streets of Gràcia.
 This neighborhood is home to some of the best shops, like Sephora.
 Alongside all the big-name brands, you’ll stumble upon a super cool Asian market: Tomato Asian Market.
 Mochi lovers will be in heaven here!
 Feeling like you need a good massage after all the excitement of the morning?
 Head over to the Mayan Secret Spa.
 And if you’re in the mood for a chilled glass of wine, The Cotton House Hotel has a gorgeous courtyard that’s perfect for an afternoon sip!